flozz/nautilus-terminal/README.rst

 Ubuntu
 ~~~~~~

-We do not provide specific package for Ubuntu so you will have to
+There is no specific package for Ubuntu so you will have to install it from
-install it from PYPI or from sources….
-But first you will have to
+PYPI or from sources….
+But first you will have to install some dependencies
-install some dependencies depending of your Ubuntu version.
+depending of your Ubuntu version.

 Ubuntu 20.04 and later
 ^^^^^^^^^^^^^^^^^^^^^^